pranithasurya/andpraSDE002/README.md

 - This is to get top 10 Mark Twain quotes from http://www.goodreads.com website

 Steps to run:
-- execute command "python marktwain_quote_parser"
+- execute command "python marktwain_quote_parser.py"
 - this creates a file quotes.json under the same directory